 If needed, meet with Physical Arrangements to determine traffic flow, unloading/loading times, etc.

+Make loading passes – coordinate color with Food Concessions so different colors are used

 August:

+Get copy of map/floor plan to the HQ booth and the Sweet Pea office on Friday of Festival

-Secure refreshments for exhibitors, to be served Friday afternoon during check in (don’t always do this—check what protocol currently is before doing)
+Secure lunch for exhibitors, to be served Friday afternoon during check in

-Stake out locations for booths, leaving 1 ft. between each
+Stake out locations on Thursday for booths – see prior layout to help with this

-Check in artists Friday 8:00-3:30 p.m. in Pavilion area – give booth space assignments and distribute wristbands.
+Check in artists Friday 9:00-1:30 p.m. in Pavilion area (stagger check in times) – give booth space assignments and distribute wristbands.
 Make sure vendor name, booth number, and event name are legible on their loading passes (2 people to check-in artists is recommended).
-In 2014 a staggered check-in process was used that seemed to cut down on congestion.
+In 2014 a staggered check-in process was used that seemed to cut down on congestion and is now SOP.

 Monitor booth area during Festival; make sure vendors follow all rules and guidelines during the show